teddyknox/SublimeChromeRefresh/README.md

 # Sublime Text Chrome Auto Refresh
-### Refresh Chrome without losing window focus of Sublime text
+### Refresh Chrome without losing window focus of Sublime Text

 Compatible with OSX and Chrome only.